A Detailed Comparison of Unit, Integration and Functional Testing:

-For any software application, both Unit testing and Integration testing are very important as they each employ unique processes to test the software application.
-But one or both of them cannot replace Functional testing.
+For any software application, both Unit testing, as well as Integration testing, is very important as each of them employs a unique process to test a software application.

-- Unit testing– the battery is checked for its life, capacity and other parameters.
+Unit testing Example – The battery is checked for its life, capacity and other parameters.
 Sim card is checked for its activation.

-- Integration Testing– battery and sim card are integrated i.e. assembled in order to start the mobile phone.
+Integration Testing Example – Battery and sim card are integrated i.e. assembled in order to start the mobile phone.

-- Functional Testing– the functionality of the mobile phone is checked in terms of its features and also battery usage as well as sim card facilities.
+Functional Testing Example – The functionality of a mobile phone is checked in terms of its features and battery usage as well as sim card facilities.

-Now that we have seen the example in layman’s terms, let us now take a technical example, the login page:
+Now, let us now take a technical example of a login page:

 Almost every web application requires its users/customers to log in.
-For that, every web application has to have a “Login” page that has these elements:
+For that, every application has to have a “Login” page which has these elements:

 - Login/Sign in Button

-- User sees the welcome message after entering valid values and pushing the login button
+- The user sees the welcome message after entering valid values and pushing the login button.

-- User should be navigated to the welcome page or home page after valid entry and clicking Login button
+- The user should be navigated to the welcome page or home page after valid entry and clicking the Login button.

 Now, after unit and integration testing are done, let us see the additional test cases that are considered for functional testing:

-- The expected behavior is checked, i.e. is the user able to login on clicking the login button after entering valid username and password values?
+- The expected behavior is checked, i.e. is the user able to log in by clicking the login button after entering a valid username and password values.

 - Is there a welcome message that is to appear after a successful login?

-- Is there an error message that should appear on invalid login?
+- Is there an error message that should appear on an invalid login?

-- Is there any stored site cookies for login fields?
+- Are there any stored site cookies for login fields?